li779/DECaNT/README.md

 Monte Carlo Simulation
 ----------------
 ### Code Structure
-Main Code is in monte_carlo folder.
-The whole simulation is divided into three major object: Simulation itself, exciton and scattering sites.
-Each object has its class with detailed attributions and methods.
-Simulation object is the top-layer client that will create exciton and scattering sites based on simulation metrics.
-The output file contains displacement and position of excitons at each time step.
+The most important code is contained in the monte_carlo folder.
+The code is divided into three major class structures: "simulation", "exciton", and "scattering site".
+Each class has its own properties and methods.
+The simulation object is used to control things like boundary conditions, simulation domain trimming, and the construction of exciton and scattering site objects.
+The output of the simulation is a file containing exciton displacement and position at each time step.

-There are complementary code in exciton transfer and helper folder.
-In exciton transfer folder, codes are used in calculating Carbon Nanotube bandstructure and resonant exciton transfering.
-Functions will be called by Monte Carlo Simulation code to generate scattering table.
+Other folders contain complementary code that is used to calculate exciton bandstructure and transfer rates.
+These will be called by the Monte Carlo simulation code as needed to generate the appropriate scattering tables.

+Controlling the Monte Carlo simulation is best done using the input file.

 ### Run example
-First, direct inside folder and use Makefile to build the project.
+First, navigate to the folder containing the project and use the makefile to generate the executable program.

     $ cd montecarlo
     $ make main

-Then run the main.exe after setting up input.json
+Then, modify input.json as needed, and run main.exe

     $ main.exe input.json